STRONGER Podcast

 Episode 7: ‘RESPECT’ - National Redress Scheme

 This ‘How-To’ explainer features a personal story from a survivor who sought redress through the National Redress Scheme.
-We’ll also hear reflections from legal experts, a redress support service worker, and a counsellor.
-This episode is specifically designed to help potential applicants understand the scheme, its benefits, how to access it, and what they might be able to expect from the experience.
+We’ll also hear reflections from a former Royal Commissioner, a legal expert, redress support service workers, and a counsellor.
+This episode is specifically designed to help potential applicants (and their supporters) understand the scheme, its benefits, how to access it, and what they might be able to expect from the experience.

 Featuring (in order of appearance):